Things You Need to Know

 Your Major" channel of .)

-Students may get their mandatory CNM ID cards after they register for classes.
+You can get your mandatory CNM ID cards after you register for classes.
 ID services are available at Main Campus, Montoya Campus and Westside Campus.

 Off Campus Site Locations